-In a second category of mediation, the challenges standing in the way of a negotiated resolution have less to do with interpersonal dynamics between the parties, and are more related to a lack of clarity in likely future outcomes for each party.
+In this second category of mediation, the challenges standing in the way of a negotiated resolution have less to do with interpersonal conflict and more to do with a lack of clarity about likely future outcomes for each party.

 In evaluative mediation, the mediator draws on their professional expertise to clarify the understanding and legal merits of each party’s position.

 Evaluative mediation is commonly used in complex situations where parties lack a clear understanding of what arguments are likely to be successful or unsuccessful.

 The mediator helps people clarify the situation, and the parties gain the knowledge or understanding needed to resolve their issues without costly litigation.

 Transformative mediation allows parties to seize the transformative potential inherent in conflict.
 Conflict acts as a springboard for personal or spiritual growth.

 Parties explore the higher ideals of transformative mediation in addition to resolving the practical and legal aspects underlying their dispute.